emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

    A confirmation dialog will appear and ask if you like to create a rule using this data bridge, you can click **Create Rule** to continue creating rules to specify the data to be saved into RabbitMQ.
 For detailed steps, refer to [Create a Rule for RabbitMQ Data Bridge](#create-a-rule-for-rabbitmq-data-bridge).

-Now the RabbitMQ data bridge should appear in the data bridge list (**Data Integration -> Data Bridge**) with **Resource Status** as Connected.
+Now the RabbitMQ data bridge should appear in the data bridge list (**Integration -> Data Bridge**) with **Resource Status** as Connected.
 You can continue to create a rule to forward data to the new RabbitMQ bridge.

 ### Create a Rule for RabbitMQ Data Bridge